untwisted/untwisted/BOOK.md

     Client(con)
 ~~~

-The 'Client' handle will process either CONNECT or CONNECT_ERR events that corresponds to the socket status.
+The Client handle will process either CONNECT or CONNECT_ERR events that corresponds to the socket status.
 Now, it is time to create the handles for these events.

 ~~~python